Pougiouk/Hackathon-Website/README.md

 # Pougiouk.github.io
 Welcome to our github repo!

-The website is hosted on GitHub Pages, you can visit the website with [this link](https://pougiouk.github.io/)
+The website is hosted on GitHub Pages, you can visit the website with [this link](https://pougiouk.github.io/) or by searching the project name (Pougiouk.github.io) in your web-browser.

 I am Alexis, Erectus Claudis' only programmer.
 I developed this website on my own, it is still under divelopment and in the future we hope to deploy the website with a plethora of more features.